canonical/content-cache-k8s-operator/docs/how-to/cache-content-with-openstack-swift.md

-# Cache content with OpenStack/Swift storage
+# How to cache content with OpenStack/Swift storage

 Sometimes it is desirable to cache swift storage objects inside the charm for faster processing and reducing the number of requests to the [swift](https://docs.openstack.org/swift/latest/) server.
 This also allows you to have a different hostname than the one from the Swift service.